jarun/buku/README.md

 - Fast and clean (no ads or clutter)
 - Minimal dependencies
 - Open source and free
-- Json output with -f flag
+- Json output with -j flag

 # Installation